Predicting domain price rises: What can a TLD tell us?

 This is the simplest set-up to understand, with the fewest barriers to price rises.

-Hundreds of TLDs have been created especially as products for private companies to sell.
+Hundreds of TLDs have been created specifically as products for private companies to sell.
 Most were established after 2012, so if you’re old enough to remember dial-up internet you probably think of them as “new”.
 Things like .ninja and .shoes are examples along with .kiwi, which is controlled by a company called Dot Kiwi Limited.

 In the decade or so that they’ve existed, we’ve seen a lot of steep wholesale price increases within this category of TLDs.
 This is nothing more than market forces at work.
 We don’t know exactly what the bean counters at Dot Kiwi are thinking, but we know the picture that they’re looking at.